erick805/rickylau-dev/content/blog/react-hooks/index.md

 In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()`, name your local state as a key, and set its initial value as the key's value.

-Furthermore, it is recommended to call `setState()` every time you want to modify state correctly.
+Furthermore, it is recommended to call `setState()` every time you want to modify state correctly pre hooks.

 <h4 align="center">How classes manage local state in React</h4>